wazo-platform/wazo-doc/source/administration/directories/ldap_filter.rst

 LDAP filter directory
 *********************

-This page describes how to configure XiVO to search a LDAP server from its directory service.
+This page describes how to configure Wazo to search a LDAP server from its directory service.